Graham Hurley Books in Order

 Graham Hurley Book Adaptations

-Blood and Honey was shortlisted for the Theakston Old Peculier Crime Novel of the Year in 2007
+- Blood and Honey – Theakston Old Peculier Crime Novel of the Year (2007)

-One Under was shortlisted for the Theakston Old Peculier Crime Novel of the Year in 2008
+- One Under – Theakston Old Peculier Crime Novel of the Year (2008)